makerdao/community/meetups/meetup-diy-kit.md

 ### Who should not apply for a micro-grant?

 If you are an event organizer seeking funding for a large event, this form is not for you.
+Please reach out to xxx(Waiting for Danielle to set up the email tomorrow)
 We are not funding xDai/Burner Wallet happy hours.

 ### Requirements